StrangeBeeCorp/docs/docs/thehive/setup/installation/migration.md

 ## Starting TheHive
-Once the migration process is sucessfully completed, TheHive can be started.
+Once the migration process is successfully completed, TheHive can be started.

 !!!
 Warning
     During the first start data are indexed and service is not available ; this can take some time.
 Do not stop or restart the service at this time.